 Here’s the big belief many people have – GDPR is just another set of regulations that won’t be enforced.
 The truth is if you aren’t keeping up to date with these changes, it could cost you more than you think.
 So if one of the questions you’re asking yourself is “do I need a Data Protection Officer” just know that designating a DPO could save you many GDPR headaches which you’ll discover in this post.

 What constitutes ‘Large scale’ has yet to be defined.
 It is likely that only case law will do so over time.
-However, it is as much about the categories and sensitivity of the data you process, as much as it is about the number of records.
+However, it is as much about the categories and sensitivity of the data you A series of actions or steps taken in order to achieve a particular end...., as much as it is about the number of records.
 The more sensitive the nature of the data processed, the lesser the number of records you process will need to be.

 You can appoint your DPO from within your organisation, however the Regulation requires that (amongst other things) they must have ‘expert knowledge of data protection law’ and the responsibilities of their role must not conflict with the duties required by the role of a DPO.
 There’s more guidance on appointing a DPO on the ICO’s website.